 Homes built from the 1970s onwards tend to have plastic PVC or ABS sewer pipe.
 In some rare instances, you may find older cast-iron or clay sewer lines at a new house.
-The new house (and even some remodeled houses) will often have new pipe within the house envelope itself and extending a few feet into the yard.
-But then the old sewer pipe will pick up again and continue all the way to the city sewer main.
+The new house (and even some remodeled houses) will often have new pipe installed within the house envelope itself and extending a few feet into the yard.
+The yard area is where the old sewer pipe will start up again and continue all the way to the city sewer main.

 In most new sewer line installations, you may find yourself being steered in the direction of PVC or ABS plastic pipe over clay and cast-iron.
-While the plastic pipe is undoubtedly easier to work with, clay and iron have strong points, such as long lifespan and strength (for the iron).Continue to 2 of 5 below.
+While the plastic pipe is undoubtedly easier to work with, clay and iron have strong points, such as longer lifespans and strength (for the iron, not for clay).

 Clay Sewer Pipe

 Vitrified clay sewer pipe is still laid today, though as a do-it-yourself homeowner you probably will not want to choose this for your sewer line replacement.
-Clay pipe is heavy and hard to cut.
-Often, your choice of sewer pipe is dictated by what your home improvement store has on hand, and they will not have clay pipe in stock.
+Clay pipe is heavy and tricky to cut.
+Often, your choice of sewer pipe is dictated by what your home improvement store has on hand, and none of the major retailers carry clay pipe.

 While clay pipe may seem archaic, it is a viable form of sewer pipe.
 One great benefit of clay pipe over plastic pipe is that it is inert, making it highly resistant to chemical degradation.

 Orangeburg Sewer Pipe

 Flawless, pristine Orangeburg sewer pipe is not something you often see.
 Typically, you find Orangeburg sewer pipe in a collapsed state after you dig up your malfunctioning sewer line.